 Katie Bethune-Leamen’s new work continues her preoccupation with the presence and resonance of objects.
 Combining amorphous, blobbily glazed porcelain forms with gaunt, steel supports, and a maelstrom of orbiting imagery and elements—high-crowned hats, irregular neon light lines, digitally printed silk yardage, vintage movie posters, found objects, hairclips, dangling lumpen pearls, pretty insects, gaudy framing devices, sheets of coloured latex—Bethune-Leamen’s installations form conversations between ambiguous objects that elide language yet remain firmly grounded in the material world.
-Paralleling the evocative title—Orchid mantis.
+Paralleling the indexical title of her installation—Orchid mantis.
 Tom Selleck.
 Hats.
 (Gold-hatted, high-bouncing lover.)
-Also hats.—the artist pieces together and organizes seemingly irreconcilable elements in a choreography of objects that intersect and merge on intuitive, metaphorical, and expressive levels.
+Also hats.—the artist pieces together these many different elements as part of an expanding inventory of objects and images that intersect on both formal and expressive levels.

 The artist acknowledges the support of the Ontario Arts Council and the Canada Council for the Arts.